manticoresoftware/docker/README.md

 docker run --name manticore -v $(pwd)/manticore.conf:/etc/manticoresearch/manticore.conf -v $(pwd)/data/:/var/lib/manticore -p 127.0.0.1:9306:9306 -d manticoresearch/manticore
 ```

 Take into account that Manticore search inside the container is run under user `manticore`.
 Performing operations with index files (like creating or rotating plain indexes) should be also done under `manticore`.
-Ootherwise the files will be created under `root` and the search daemon won't have rights to open them.
+Otherwise the files will be created under `root` and the search daemon won't have rights to open them.
 For example here is how you can rotate all indexes:

 ```
 docker exec -it manticore gosu manticore indexer --all --rotate